Pseudo-extended Markov chain Monte Carlo: Tempering targets with instrumental distributions

-Our proposed tempering scheme is closely related to the continuously tempered HMC algorithm of \citet{Graham}.
-They propose to run HMC on a distribution similar to \eqref{eq:tempered-proposal} and then apply an importance weighting as a post-correction to account for the different temperatures.
+Our proposed tempering scheme is closely related to the continuously-tempered HMC algorithm of \citet{Graham}.
+They propose to run HMC on a distribution similar to eq. \eqref{eq:tempered-proposal} and then apply an importance weighting as a post-correction to account for the different temperatures.
 It thus has some resemblance with ST, in the sense that a single chain is used to explore the state space for different temperature levels.
-On the contrary, for our proposed pseudo-extended method, the distribution \eqref{eq:tempered-proposal} is not used as a target, but merely as an instrumental distribution to construct the pseudo-extended target \eqref{eq:tempered-target}.
-The resulting method therefore has some resemblance with PT, since we propagate $N$ pseudo-samples in parallel, all possibly exploring different temperature levels.
+On the contrary, for our proposed pseudo-extended method, the distribution eq. \eqref{eq:tempered-proposal} is not used as a target, but merely as an instrumental distribution to construct the pseudo-extended target eq. \eqref{eq:tempered-target}.
+The resulting method, therefore, has some resemblance with PT, since we propagate $N$ pseudo-samples in parallel, all possibly exploring different temperature levels.
 Furthermore, by mixing in part of the actual target $\pi$ we ensure that the samples do not simultaneously ``drift away'' from regions with high probability under $\pi$.

-\citet{Graham} propose to use a variational approximation to the target, both when defining the family of distributions \eqref{eq:family-q} and for choosing the function $g(\beta)$.
+\citet{Graham} propose to use a variational approximation to the target, both when defining the family of distributions eq. \eqref{eq:family-q} and for choosing the function $g(\beta)$.
 This is also possible with the pseudo-extended method, but we do not consider this possibility here for brevity.
-Finally, we note that in the pseudo-extended method the temperature parameter $\beta$ is treated as unknown and is sampled as part of the MCMC scheme, rather than being pre-specified as a sequence of fixed temperatures.
-This can be particularly beneficial as it avoids the need to tune the temperature ladder prior to implementing the MCMC sampler.
+Finally, we note that in the pseudo-extended method the temperature parameter $\beta$ can be estimated as part of the MCMC scheme, rather than pre-tuning it as a sequence of fixed temperatures.
+This is advantageous because using a coarse grid of temperatures can cause the sampler to miss modes of the target, whereas a fine grid of temperatures leads to a significantly increased computational cost of running the sampler.